ke0ff/ICOM_UXFF_RevT/README.md

 # ICOM_UXFF
-Source and support for the UXFFront module for the ICOM IC-900/IC-901 UX radio modules
+Source and support for the UXFFront module MCU.
+UXFFront is a replacement board for the "Front Unit" used in the ICOM IC-900/IC-901 UX radio modules.
+This replacement board allows the modules to be configured as stand alone radios.

-configux.exe: A simple console application for WIN10 that provides for management of the UXFFront module.
-          Requires a valid COM port# to run.
-The port# can be entered at the WIN10 command line or after the application is running.

-    NOTE: The application is not "signed" so WIN10 will think that it is "dangerous" (yet to be determined).
-          The user will have to take the leap-of-faith and "run anyway" since I don't yet know enough about WIN apps to get it signed and otherwise righteous.
+This repo contains the 8051 C source for the MCU T/R application (there are RX only, and Front Unit replacement build options as well, but the code for these is maintained separately).